-The academy employs one EAL Coordinator or Team Leader who is responsible to the Principal and Governors for the oversight of the EAL department, the progress of the students within the unit and the mentoring and training of the staff within the department.
-The Team Leader will liaise with relevant outside agencies either personally or through the SLT link.
+The Whole School Inclusion Coordinator is responsible to the Principal and Governors for the oversight of the EAL department, the progress of the students within the unit and the mentoring and training of the staff within the department.
+The WSI Co will liaise with relevant outside agencies either personally or through the SLT link.
 They will attend meetings both on and off site and prepare reports to inform outside agencies of student progress.

-The EAL Coordinator is responsible for managing the department, maintaining accurate student records, liaising with primary schools and other high schools, mid- year admissions interviews, liaising with the outside agencies who are involved, liaising with the relevant Heads of House, departments and the SENCo, planning the induction, EAL intervention and the EAL curriculum, deploying staff, timetabling, reporting back to the SLT about student progress and any concerns.
+The WSI Co is responsible for managing the department, maintaining accurate student records, liaising with primary schools and other high schools, mid- year admissions interviews, liaising with the outside agencies who are involved, liaising with the relevant Heads of House and subject areas, planning the induction, EAL intervention and the EAL curriculum, deploying staff, timetabling, reporting back to the SLT about student progress and any concerns.